-The JFR started out funding eight rescuers, and that number quickly grew, reaching 1,750.
+The JFR started out funding eight rescuers, and that number quickly grew, reaching 1,800.
 Now, as the rescuers age and pass on, the number of rescuers receiving our support is declining; however, we continue to receive new applications on behalf of recently recognized rescuers.
-Currently, the JFR supports aged and needy rescuers in 22 countries.
+Currently, the JFR supports aged and needy rescuers in 20 countries.
+The JFR is committed to spending $1.7 million each year in support of aged and Righteous Gentiles.

 To read stories of moral courage click on a country below.